glikely/openscad-arcade/README.md

 ## Using the output

-The intent of this project is to output design files that can be either directly laser cut on materials (ex. acrylic), or used to create cutting guides for materials that cannot be laser cut (ex.
-MDF or plywood).
+This project outputs design files that can be either directly laser cut on materials (ex. acrylic & MDF), or used to create cutting guides for materials that cannot be laser cut (ex. plywood).
-The project currently creates correct models for how panels should be cut, but does not yet output appropriate design files.
-Stay tuned...
+Viewing a project file (see example_*.scad) in OpenSCAD will show the 3D model.
+To produce manufacturing artifacts change the value of OUTPUT_MODE to either "lasercut" or "dimensions".

 ## TODO